yudon90/232R_GroupProject_donfork/README.md

 The silhouette score is 0.869, which is quite high.
 A high silhouette score close to 1 indicates that the clusters are well-defined and distinct from each other.
 The points within each cluster are very similar to each other and different from points in other clusters.
 The clustering model has successfully grouped the data points into clusters that have high internal similarity and low external similarity.

 Based on the visualizations, KMeans appears to be a good model for clustering this dataset.
 The high silhouette score of 0.869 indicates that the clusters are well-defined and distinct from each other, with data points closer to their assigned cluster centers compared to other clusters.
 The PCA plot further supports this, showing clear separation between clusters in a two-dimensional space.
 The cluster centers plot reveals meaningful differences across several features, particularly income-related variables.
 Together, these findings suggest that KMeans effectively captures the underlying structure of the data, making it a suitable model for identifying and analyzing patterns within the dataset.

+To model the household dataset, K-Means was used for clustering.
+An Elbow curve was used to get the k-value of 3.
+However, the clustering was unsuccessful with a silhouette score of 0.359.
+Since K-means was unsuccessful, a decision tree was built using the household data to predict ownership status: rented or owned.

+**Decision Trees**

+A decision tree was built using the household data to predict ownership status: rented or owned.
+The dataset also contains group quarter house which reported N/A to the ownership question.
+This subset only represents 10% of the test dataset.
+Rented properties represented 26% of the test dataset.
+The decision tree achieved a test accuracy of 99.9% with only 3 variables: Group Quarter, Inflation Adjusted House Value, and Year.
+The Group Quarter variable was used to filter out group quarters.
+The remaining 90% of households' ownership status was determined based on house value and year.

 **Environment Setup**